The Gentleman's Guide to Enjoying Milan

 Via Soncino, 3

-This is one of the few noteworthy shoemakers in town that aren't mainstream names - Antonio makes both traditional and casual shoes, along with other leather accessories
+This is one of the few noteworthy shoemakers in town that aren't mainstream names - Antonio makes traditional and casual shoes and other leather accessories.

 Via della Spiga, 17

-Another noteworthy shoemaker in town is Rivolta, they sew their shoes using a digital scanner to make sure their custom creations match your feet as close as possible.
-Has classic designs which are made with hand sewn welts and a good range of exotics for good measure
+Another noteworthy shoemaker in town is Rivolta; they sew their shoes using a digital scanner to ensure their custom creations match your feet as closely as possible.
+It has classic designs with hand-sewn welts and a good range of exotics.

 Stivaleria Savoia (owned by Marinella of Napoli)